hhd-dev/hhd/readme.md

 However, we do not know how to reset the Legion Space legion button swap at this point, so you need to use Legion Space for that.

-Another set of obscure issues occur depending on how apps hook to the PS5 controller.
+Another set of obscure issues occur depending on how apps hook to the Dualsense controller.
-If the PlayStation driver is not active, the Linux kernel creates an evdev node with incorrect mappings (right trigger becomes a stick, etc).
-If the app hooks directly into the hidraw of the controller, it works properly.
-If it uses the evdev device its incorrect.
+Certain versions of gamescope and certain games do not support the edge controller, so switch to `Dualsense` or `Xbox` emulation modes if you are having issues.

-### Disable Dualsense touchpad
+### Disabling Dualsense touchpad
 The Dualsense touchpad may interfere with games or steam input.
 You can disable it with the following udev rule.
 Place it under `/etc/udev/rules.d/99-hhd-playstation-touchpad.rules`